 Interest is compounded daily and credited monthly, with dividends either reinvested or transferred to an external account through an ACH transfer.

-As stated in the FAQs, partial withdrawals are not allowed, only early redemptions.
-The Early Withdrawal Penalty reads as follows.
+Partial withdrawals are not allowed, only an early redemption.
+The Early Withdrawal Penalty reads (in part) as follows.

 If the accrued interest exceeds the penalty amount, the excess accrued interest over the penalty amount will be paid to you.
 If the accrued interest is less than the penalty amount, a reduction of the principal balance may result.

-Funding a CD can be done by ACH, wire, or mailing a check; funds from an existing Quontic Bank account can also be used to open a CD.
+Funding a CD can be done from an external account through ACH or Plaid’s technology; funds from an existing Quontic Bank account can also be used to open a CD.
 If a CD is not funded within 30 days of opening, the account may be closed.
 According to CSR, there is no rate lock: the rate in effect when the funding is received will be APY applied to the CD.

 Maturing funds will be distributed via cashier’s check or can be transferred to another Quontic Bank account (checking/savings).
 There is a 10-day grace period (beginning the days after the CD matures) before the CD will automatically renew.